-Twiss joins the Swarm from the Boston Celtics affiliate, the Maine Red Claws, where he was the Manager of Basketball Operations.
+Twiss begins his third season with the Swarm.
+He joined Greensboro from the Boston Celtics affiliate, the Maine Red Claws, where he was the Manager of Basketball Operations.
 A sports management major and four-year letterman on the Endicott College basketball team, Twiss also worked with the NBA Communications Department during the 2008 and 2010 NBA Finals.
 In addition to his roles in the NBA, Twiss’ prior experience includes coaching New England Basketball School Camps and Clinics and the Landmark High School JV men’s basketball team.

 Lesher comes from the Cleveland Cavaliers as a former Intern Athletic Trainer.
 He also served as an Assistant Athletic Trainer and Head Strength & Conditioning with the Cleveland’s G League affiliate, Canton Charge.
 Prior to his time at the professional level, he was the Men’s Basketball Graduate Assistant Athletic Trainer at California State University, Chico, where he earned his master’s degree in Kinesiology.
 Also during his time there he completed his certifications for his NSCA-C.S.C.S, NASM-P.E.S, and C.E.S..
 Before that he earned his Bachelors of Science Degree in Athletic Training from New Mexico State University.

 Manager of Player Development & Basketball Operations

 Goose enters his third season with the Swarm, first as the Manager of Player Development & Basketball Operations.
 He began with the Swarm as a Basketball Operations Intern.
 A graduate from the University of Connecticut, Goose was a four-year manager for the Men’s Basketball program and was a member of the 2014 NCAA Championship team.
 He also has experience as support staff for the USA Men’s National Team.
 Goose began his professional career as a community engagement intern for the Boston Celtics.